-While I am a firm believer in making things from scratch, sometimes even I use a mix, but you will never even know because we kick up this cake mix with so many delicious ingredients!
+While I am a firm believer in making things from scratch, sometimes I use a cake mix.
+But we make it even better by amping it up with many delicious ingredients!

-If you like doctored up cake mix desserts, then try our favorites: Cinnamon Swirl Bundt Cake, Cake Batter Chocolate Chip & Sprinkle Cookies and a family favorite Chocolate Chocolate Chip Copycat Nothing Bundt Cake.
+If you like doctored up cake mix desserts, then try our favorites: Cinnamon Swirl Bundt Cake, Easy Pumpkin Dump Cake Recipe and a reader favorite Chocolate Chocolate Chip Copycat Nothing Bundt Cake.

 How to Make a Boxed Cake Mix Taste Like Homemade